gratefulfrog/LabellingMachine/README.md

 # The Great Labelling Machine

+Following Microsoft's purchase of Github, this project has migrated to gitlab.

 This repo contains code for:
 * The GLM Simulator/Visualization:
  * The same code can either simulate the full physical machine or simply receive and